Simon-K-Schaefer/ManifoldX/README.md

 * The pipeline contains a pdb file fetch step that is commented out since the NCBI PDB does not provide pdb files for new structures anymore.

-* The pipeline works with FoldX5.0 and FoldX5.1 which produces different output energies (different forefields).
+* The pipeline works with FoldX5.0 and FoldX5.1 which produces different output energies (different forcefields).

 * If the PDB fetch step fails fetch structure file manually from the NCBI pdb (mmcif/PDBX) and convert as described above.